 10 Most Convincing Reasons to Quit your Day Job

-Getting up and going to work is something that we all have to do in order to pay the bills, but that doesn’t mean you can’t enjoy it.
-All work and no play isn’t good for you, so sometimes it can be beneficial to quit your job and start anew doing something completely different.
-We all have that dream job that we’d love to spend our days doing, so here are ten reasons why you should stop doing what you’re doing and chase your dreams!
+Getting up and going to work is something that we all have to do in order to pay the bills.
+But that doesn’t mean you can’t enjoy it.
+All work and no play isn’t good for you.
+So sometimes it can be beneficial to quit your job and start anew doing something completely different.
+We all have that dream job that we’d love to spend our days doing.
+Here are ten reasons why you should stop doing what you’re doing and chase your dreams!

 10 – Your job is at risk